Topics and Descriptions

 Studies of subwavelength electromagnetic phenomena in metals, dielectrics, and two-dimensional materials, spanning THz through visible wavelengths.
 Examples in this theme include light confinement, Purcell effect, strong coupling, enhanced detection, polariton propagation, meta-surfaces, meta-devices, holography, novel imaging, and integration with quantum materials.

 Investigations of quantum phenomena involving optics and photonics, as well as applications in areas related to quantum information science and other quantum technologies.
-Topical examples include quantum interactions of light with matter; characterization and physics of single quantum emitters; generation, detection, and characterization of quantum states of light; quantum opto-mechanics; novel quantum precision measurements; quantum sensors; quantum memories and repeaters; hybrid quantum systems.
+Topical examples include quantum interactions of light with matter; characterization and physics of single quantum emitters; generation, detection, and characterization of quantum states of light; quantum opto-mechanics; novel quantum precision measurements; quantum sensors; quantum memories and repeaters; quantum networks and interconnects; hybrid quantum systems.

 LS 3: Ultrafast Dynamics in Complex Systems

-Studies of dynamics in complex systems spanning chemistry, biology, materials science, and quantum materials.
-Ultrafast techniques provide powerful approaches to investigate cooperativity and competition between microscopic degrees of freedom that lead to complex dynamics and emergent properties.
-Examples in this theme include light-driven phases and competing orders in quantum materials; spin dynamics and optical control of magnetism; exciton physics in semiconductors, van der Waals coupled layers, and perovskites; optical coupling in light-harvesting complexes and photovoltaics; electronic and vibrational dynamics in complex molecules.
+Studies of dynamics in complex systems spanning molecular systems to nanoscale and quantum materials.
+Ultrafast optical and THz laser techniques enable investigations of microscopic degrees of freedom, their dynamics, and their cooperativity or competition.
+Examples include light-driven phases and competing orders in quantum materials; spectroscopy of correlated materials; spin dynamics and optical control of magnetism; exciton physics in semiconductors, van der Waals coupled layers, and perovskites; optical coupling in light-harvesting complexes and photovoltaics; electronic and vibrational dynamics in complex molecules.

-Experimental and theoretical investigations harnessing the perspectives enabled by attosecond and short wavelength light sources, including high-harmonics, X-ray free-electron lasers (XFELs), and wakefield accelerators, as well as the behavior of matter in strong light fields.
-Topical examples include coherent imaging and ptychography; structural studies and diffuse scattering; nonlinear X-ray experiments; dynamical studies and field-driven phenomena ranging from the attosecond to picosecond regimes in atoms, molecules, and solids; as well as new source developments.
+Experimental and theoretical investigations harnessing the behavior of matter in extreme light fields, as well as the perspectives enabled by attosecond and short wavelength light sources, including high-harmonics, X-ray free-electron lasers (XFELs), and wakefield accelerators.
+Topical examples include coherent imaging and ptychography; structural studies and diffuse scattering; nonlinear X-ray experiments; dynamical studies and strong-field phenomena ranging from attosecond to picosecond regimes in atoms, molecules, and solids; as well as generation and application of structured light and novel source developments.